 Acrylic Sealer Cons

 What acrylic sealer does for the cosmetics of concrete, it lacks in protection.
 If used on a driveway, acrylic sealer will wear down as you drive over it.
-It also makes concrete surfaces more slippery and can be dangerous when applied to pool decks.
+It also makes concrete surfaces more slippery and dangerous when applied to pool decks.
 Applying an acrylic sealer to a surface will also trap in existing stains until the sealer wears down.
 For example, if your driveway has organic stains caused by leaves, the acrylic sealer will preserve those blemishes until it wears down enough for the concrete to be able to breathe again.

 Perfect Power Wash Sealer